WICG/bundle-preloading/motivation.md

 ## Goals

-Bundle preloading seeks to enable users to:
+Bundle preloading seeks to enable developers to:
-- Efficiently distribute web content without custom application logic.
+- Efficiently distribute web content in a standard and interoperable manner, without custom application logic.
 - Remove overhead from resource ["virtualization"](./glossary.md#virtualization).
-- Write web code without changing development workflow or URL accesses.
+- Benefit from code splitting, incremental caching and related strategies, without needing to solve the hard problem of cache invalidation.
-- Benefit from code splitting and incremental caching without solving the known hard problem of cache invalidation themselves.
+- Write Web code without changing development workflow or URL accesses.

 Bundle preloading focuses on the standard, interoperable Web platform.
-Our primary goal is broad adoption of bundle preloading by all major web browsers.
+Our primary goal is the broad adoption of bundle preloading by all major web browsers.
 Discussion of how these technologies can be deployed outside of the Web are welcome for discussion and influencing the details of the features, but the following use cases are beyond the scope of this proposal:
 - Bundle preloading in non-Web environments
 - Preloading bundled responses from different origins
 - Offline preloading of bundled content